giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

 weight = 100
 tags = ["tutorial"]
 +++
-# Creating tenant clusters directly via Control Plane Kubernetes API
+# Creating tenant clusters via the Control Plane Kubernetes API

-Starting from version 10.0.0, Giant Swarm introduced [node pools](https://docs.giantswarm.io/basics/nodepools/) feature for AWS platform.
+Starting from version 10.0.0, Giant Swarm introduced a feature to create multiple [node pools](https://docs.giantswarm.io/basics/nodepools/) on AWS.
 Alongside node pools support, a new API version for cluster management was released.
 Therefore, [v5](https://docs.giantswarm.io/api/#operation/addClusterV5) API is used now within happa and [gsctl](https://docs.giantswarm.io/reference/gsctl/create-cluster/).

-As for now, Giant Swarm is moving towards replacing its own API with the direct cluster management via [Control Plane Kubernetes API](https://docs.giantswarm.io/basics/aws-architecture/#giant-swarm-control-plane).
+As for now, Giant Swarm is replacing its own REST API for cluster management with the [Control Plane](https://docs.giantswarm.io/basics/aws-architecture/#giant-swarm-control-plane) Kubernetes API based on the upstream [Cluster API](https://cluster-api.sigs.k8s.io/).
-Following this movement strategy, Giant Swarm API is going to be deprecated in the near feature.
-You can find related roadmap issue [here](https://github.com/giantswarm/roadmap/issues/90).
+Following this strategy, the Giant Swarm API is going to be deprecated in the near feature.
+You can find the related roadmap issue [here](https://github.com/giantswarm/roadmap/issues/90).

-## How does cluster creation works now?
+## How does cluster creation work now?

 All the tenant clusters, created with release version 10.x.x+, are managed as [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in Control Plane Kubernetes.
 That means, when you're creating a new cluster via [v5](https://docs.giantswarm.io/api/#operation/addClusterV5) API, what *API* service does, it uses [Cluster API](https://github.com/kubernetes-sigs/cluster-api) to create tenant Kubernetes control-plane CR and optional node pools CRs.